-Reliance on market funding remains a fundamental weakness for the bank, a common attribute of Norwegian banks
+Exhibit 6 Reliance on market funding remains a fundamental weakness for the bank, a common attribute of Norwegian banks

-Note: Based on Q1 2020 Moody's adjusted data.
+Note: Based on Q2 2020 Moody's adjusted data.
 Source: Moody's Financial Metrics

-A sizeable and growing portion of market funds is in the form of covered bonds, which provide the bank with an important source of funding.
+A sizeable (73% of market funding as of Q3 2020) and growing portion of market funds is in the form of covered bonds, which provide the bank with an important source of funding.
 Based on our methodology, we reflect the stability of covered bonds relative to unsecured market funding through an adjustment to our market funds to tangible assets ratio.
 We believe the bank will benefit from the depth of the markets, increasing its potential investor base and mitigating its refinancing risk.
-Nonetheless, our Funding Structure score reflects our view that the bank's overall funding profile remains a fundamental weakness relative to the other scorecard metrics.
+Nonetheless, our Funding Structure score reflects our view that the bank's overall funding profile remains a weakness relative to the other scorecard metrics.

-We also note that the bank has made use of the short-term F-loans provided from the central bank (Norges Bank), as part of its measures to support the banking system's liquidity during this period of the coronavirus and in view of the widening of credit spreads.
-The bank's refinancing needs are quite limited for 2020, given that most of its funding needs were met in late 2019, while the FSA has extended by one year (until 1 January 2024) the period for all banks to fully meet their MREL requirements.
+We note that the bank has made use of the short-term F-loans provided from the central bank (Norges Bank), as part of its measures to support the banking system's liquidity during this period of the coronavirus.
+The Norwegian FSA also extended the period for all banks to fully meet their MREL by one year (until 1 January 2024).
+Since then funding levels have returned to more normal levels and we view Sparebanken Sor to have good access to the funding markets.

 Sparebanken Sor also maintains sizeable buffers of high quality liquid assets.
-As of March 2020, liquid assets accounted for around 19% of tangible assets, comprising cash and deposits with the central bank and the securities portfolio that is in a vast majority Aaa-rated instruments in the form of Norwegian covered bonds, bonds from the government and other public entities and other issuers.
+As of September 2020, liquid assets accounted for around 19% of tangible assets, comprising cash and deposits with the central bank and the securities portfolio that is in a vast majority Aaarated instruments in the form of Norwegian covered bonds, bonds from the government and other public entities and other issuers.

 We note that these holdings are mostly Norwegian securities and covered banks of other local banks, which could be a source of vulnerability from a concentration-risk perspective and in case of a systemic liquidity crunch, but reduces the bank's currency exposure.
-The bank reported a consolidated high liquidity coverage ratio (LCR) of 156% as of March 2020, well above the regulatory requirement and mitigating to a certain extent any market funding dependence concerns that we have.
+The bank reported a consolidated liquidity coverage ratio (LCR) of 152 % as of September 2020, well above the regulatory requirement and mitigating to a some extent the market funding dependence concerns that we have.